data-capsule/fogros2-sgc/README.md

 docker compose build && docker compose up
 ```
 with docker([install](https://docs.docker.com/get-docker/)) and docker compose([install](https://docs.docker.com/compose/install/linux/)).
 It takes some time to build.
-You will see two docker containers running `talker` and `listener` are connected by FogROS2-SGC.
+You will see two docker containers running `talker` and `listener` are connected securely with FogROS2-SGC.

 ## Build FogROS2 SGC
 The following are instructions of building FogROS2 SGC.